gianlucabencomo/Skynet-Roomba/README.md

 ![Evil Roomba](docs/assets/room_team_white.png)

 Welcome to the **AI Roomba Fight Hackathon**!
-Train autonomous Roomba agents to battle in epic sumo wrestling matches using cutting-edge reinforcement learning.
+Train autonomous AI Roombas to fight in wrestling matches using reinforcement learning.
 The goal is simple: **push your opponent out of the ring while staying in yourself!**

 ## What is This?

-This is a reinforcement learning codebase built on top of MuJoCo physics simulation where two Roombas compete in wrestling matches.
+This codebase serves as a starting point to train your fighters built on top of a MuJoCo physics simulation where two Roombas compete in wrestling matches.
 Your challenge is to train the most effective fighter using any RL techniques you can think of!

 ## Installation